intel/driving-data-collection-reference-kit/README.md

 # Known Issues / Limitations
 - Only USB cameras are supported as of now.
 - Data from sensors are not tightly synchronised.
-This needs an external trigger (todo).
+This needs an external trigger.
 - Second stage processing takes longer time because of sequential writes for ROS bag.

 # LICENSE